 Batulo: Mwana is from Tanzania.
 I’m Somali but raised in Kenya, so we have these three cultures combined that makes us unique.

 Mwana: We offer catering and will also have a kiosk at Spice Bridge.
 Through catering we’ll be able to offer more options, depending on what customers want.
 Everything will be halal.
+We’ll have a lot of options for everyone!
+I know for sure people who try it will want to come again.

 Can you talk about what makes Moyo Kitchen’s food special?